 Real-time carrier rates

 Provide customers with dynamic carrier rates based on factors like order quantity, item weight and delivery location.
-Many e-commerce platforms offer tools to integrate real-time carrier rates into the checkout process.
+Many eCommerce platforms offer tools to integrate real-time carrier rates into the checkout process.

 Flat-rate shipping

-07. Verify customs declarations and taxes
+07. Prepare for customs declarations and forms (if applicable)

-eCommerce shipping FAQs
+Ecommerce shipping FAQs

-I've run the numbers and i'm discouraged.
+I've run the numbers and I'm discouraged.
 I just can't compete with the big retailers on shipping price and speed.
 What can I do?

 Big retailers have significant resources to negotiate lower shipping rates.
 However, you can still compete with them by focusing on aspects like customer service and guaranteeing the best shipping experience possible.
 Respond quickly to inquiries, swiftly address any issues and offer unique perks like guaranteed safe delivery or delivery scheduling.